UmiUni/Deprecated-jogchat-react-frontend-legacy/README.md

+# Introduction

-# This repo is a demonstration / sketch for a react+redux frontend with a golang API  backend that demonstrates:
+This repo is front-end sketch of a demonstration for a (react+redux frontend + golang API  backend) that demonstrates:

-for backend server please see this link: https://github.com/Jogchat/jogchat_golang_backend
+#For backend server please see this link:
+https://github.com/Jogchat/jogchat_golang_backend
 * Use of higher-level components to protect pages in the frontend that require authorization
 * react-mdl for the design
 * React router to route stuff